Places to Gather

 & Café

-The Rienzi Cafe and Beer Garden was located at east of Evanston (Broadway) Avenue and Diversey (Boulevard) Parkway .
+The Rienzi Cafe and Beer Garden was located at east of Evanston (Broadway) Avenue and Diversey (Boulevard) Parkway.
 Emil Gasch was the owner and proprietor.
-The cafe was open from 1901 to at least 1916, according to a news report about a death at the restaurant printed in the July 13, 1916 , issue of the Logansport Pharos-Tribune.
+The cafe was open from 1901 to at least 1916, according to a news report about the restaurant printed in the July 13, 1916, issue of the Logansport Pharos-Tribune.
 The Lincoln Park Plaza currently occupies this location.

 postcards - Chicago History in Postcards